prateekesh1995/Anova/README.md

 There are two types of anova testing i have tried in this
 1. Anova Single way factor 2.
 Anova Two way Factor

-Anova Single way factor is tried on Anovasingle
+Anova Single way factor is tried on Anovasingle and Dosage.

 Anova Two way Factor is tried on Anovadatafile

 Now directly to r code-:The File Anova.r is the code written for anova function for two factor variables and single factor variables.

+summary()- It will give the p-value,how significant the variable is TukeyHSD()- This function will tell how the two variable are comparable.